digitalmediabremen/documents/Directions_for_Technical_Documentations_of_Installations_and_Tech_Riders.md

 - how long do you need for the installation
 - do you have to do the installation by yourself?
 - do you need an assisting person for the installation, and for how long?
+- materials like tools, monitor, tables, charis needed for the installation preocess.

 ### Maintenance